Image

 What biomarkers do doctors look for in prostate cancer?

 Some important biomarkers for prostate cancer are PSA, BRCA2, ATM, CHEK2 and BRCA1.
 BRCA2 tumors account for almost half of all prostate cancer tumors, but there’s also a high prevalence of CDK12 alterations.
 There are several other biomarkers that your doctor may test for as well.
+Make sure to ask about which biomarkers they’ll be looking for.

 card